an-thony350/s3-system-shell/README.md

 | echo "hello world" (pipe) wc -w | 2 | ✅ |
 | echo "this is a string with a semicolon ; and a line (pipe) | "this is a string with a semicolon | ✖️|

-As seen by the table above, the only issues in testing came when a specific character fir a command was used elswhere (i.e. a semicolon within an echo command).
+As seen by the table above, the only issues in testing came when a specific character for a command was used elswhere (i.e. a semicolon within an echo command).

 ## Proposed Extensions and Further Enhancements

-The following explaiins each extension and their implementation in the shell.
+The following explains each extension and their implementation in the shell.

 ### Subshells and Nested Subshells

 This command is implemented using the following steps:
 1. Using a function to determine if a subshell exists through the `has_subshell(char line[])` function
 2. Extracting the subshell to form a command line with said subshell in `extract_subshell(char line[], char* subshell, char* remaining_cmd)`
-3. Launching the subshell via forkng a child which then runs the command from the subshell in `launch_subshell(char* subshell, char lwd[])`
+3. Launching the subshell via forking a child which then runs the command from the subshell in `launch_subshell(char* subshell, char lwd[])`
 4. Using the `process_command` function within the main allowing for the subshell to act as the main shell

-In order to allow for nested subshells, the folowing lines allowed for the initial subshells to be detected and then removed to intialise the required subshell values.
+In order to allow for nested subshells, the following lines allowed for the initial subshells to be detected and then removed to initialise the required subshell values.
 ```
 subshell[0] = '\0';
 remaining_cmd[0] = '\0';
 ```

-In testing, the following oututs were recieved:
+In testing, the following outputs were received:

 | Command | Output | Expected Output ? |
 | ------- | ------ | ----------------- |